-NT & OT Biblical Competency exams will be given again in Fall 2014.
+NT & OT Biblical Competency exams will be given in the evening on Thursday, September 18, 2014 and Thursday, January 29, 2015.
 There is a $10 fee for each exam.
 Both NT and OT exams consist of 100 multiple choice questions.

 Students are expected to have a basic level of familiarity with the primary story line of both Old and New Testaments, including major figures, events, history, culture, geography, and central theological themes.
 Study suggestions for each exam can be found at Preparation for Biblical Competency Exams (PDF).